 Top Five Unis

-Here's a look at the top five Australian Universities as per QS World University Rankings 2013:
+Here's a look at the top five Australian Universities as per the latest QS World University Rankings:

 Australian Universities offer international students a range of learning options — associate degrees, bachelor degrees, master degrees and PhD degrees.
 Of the total international student population, almost 40% are engaged in higher education programs and nearly 18% in English language programs.